MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

    > [!NOTE]
    > - A work or school account is required for trying Dynamics 365 Customer Voice.
-   > - You can receive up to 100 responses in the trial period.
+   > - You can receive a total of 100 survey responses in the trial period.

 ## Experience for a trial or new user